diegojromerolopez/django-async-include/README.md

 [Fontawesome](http://fontawesome.io/) is the the-facto standard of font icons of our time.
 Include it in your project to see the spinner moving when loading the remote templates.

 The easiest way to include it by using a CDN.
-For example, [bootstrap CDN](https://www.bootstrapcdn.com/fontawesome/) (not affiliated nor they endorse this project) is one of the most known.
+For example, [bootstrap CDN](https://www.bootstrapcdn.com/fontawesome/) (not affiliated, nor they endorse this project) is one of the most known.

 Default waiting spinner uses fontawesome.
 You can overwrite **async_include/spinner.html** template if don't want to use the default fontawesome style.